-- 1. Identify the Complainant(s) and the Respondent(s); - Specify the date, time (if known), location, and nature of the alleged Sexual and Gender-Based Prohibited Conduct and any other relevant conduct (e.g., Title IX Prohibited Conduct, PADHR Conduct, or University Standards of Conduct or other applicable policy); - 3.
+- 1. Identify the Complainant(s) and the Respondent(s); - 2.
+Specify the date, time (if known), location, and nature of the alleged Title IX Prohibited Conduct and any other relevant conduct (e.g., Sexual and Gender-Based Prohibited Conduct, PADHR Conduct, or University Standards of Conduct); - 3.
 Identify the potential policy violation(s); - 4.
-Identify the assigned Investigator(s);

-- 5. Include information about the parties' respective expectations under the Sexual Misconduct Policy and Misconduct Procedures; - 6.
+Identify the assigned Investigator(s); - 5.
+Include information about the parties' respective expectations under the Sexual Misconduct Policy and Grievance Process; - 6.
 Explain the prohibition against Retaliation; - 7.
 Instruct the parties to preserve any potentially relevant evidence in any format; - 8.
 Inform the parties how to challenge participation by the Investigator(s) on the basis of bias or conflict of interest; - 9.
-Provide a copy of the Sexual Misconduct Policy and the Misconduct Procedures; - 10.
-Describe the requirements of the Informal Resolution process, including the circumstances under which it allows or precludes the parties from resuming Formal Resolution after initiating Information Resolution, and any consequences resulting from participating in the Informal Resolution process, including the records that will be maintained or could be shared; - 11.
-Instruct the parties how to express preferences related to Formal and/or Informal Resolution processes; - 12.
+Provide a copy of the Sexual Misconduct Policy and the Grievance Process; - 10.
+Describe the requirements of the Informal Resolution process, including the circumstances under which it allows or precludes the parties from resuming Formal Resolution after initiating Informal Resolution, and any consequences resulting from participating in the

+Informal Resolution process, including the records that will be maintained or could be shared;

+- 11. Instruct the parties how to express preferences related to Formal and/or Informal Resolution processes; - 12.
 State that the Respondent is presumed to be not responsible and describe the standard of evidence required to result in a finding of responsibility; - 13.
-Describe both parties' right to an advisor of their choice for the Hearing and describe the process for requesting an advisor be appointed by the University in advance of the Hearing; - 14.
-Inform both parties that if they do not have an advisor of their choice at the time of the Hearing, the University will provide an advisor of the University's choice to assist at the Hearing; - 15.
+Describe both parties' right to an advisor of their choice and describe the process for requesting an advisor be appointed by the University; - 14.
+Inform both parties that if they do not have an advisor of their choice at the time of the Hearing, the University shall provide an advisor of the University's choice to assist with cross-examination; - 15.
 Provide notice that the parties may inspect and review all inculpatory and exculpatory evidence that is not protected by a recognized privilege; - 16.
 State that all parties and witnesses are prohibited from making false statements; - 17.
-State that both parties will receive advance, written notice of any meetings associated with the Misconduct Procedures, including the Hearing.
+State that both parties will receive advance, written notice of any meetings associated with this Grievance Process, including the Hearing.

-The Formal Complaint will be resolved through Formal Resolution, as described in Section VII.D, unless both parties voluntarily request Informal Resolution and this request is approved by the Title IX Coordinator, as described in Section VII.E, or unless the Formal Complaint is dismissed under Section VII.C
+The Formal Complaint will be resolved through Formal Resolution, as described in Section VII.D, unless both parties voluntarily request Informal Resolution and this request is approved by the Title IX Coordinator, as described in Section VII.E, or unless the Formal Complaint is dismissed under Section VII.C.